JetsadaWijit-Project/express-mail-auto-sender/README.md

 This project is designed to automatically send emails to other email addresses as a simple example.

-This project may not have high security.
+`Note` This project may not have high security.

 # `Enviroment`